 Visual Abstract

-Authors: Francesco Menichetti, M.D., of the University of Pisa in Pisa, Italy, is the corresponding author.
+Authors: Shivan J. Mehta, M.D., M.B.A., M.S.H.P., of the University of Pennsylvania in Philadelphia, is the corresponding author.

 Editor’s Note: Please see the article for additional information, including other authors, author contributions and affiliations, conflict of interest and financial disclosures, and funding and support.